AshwinAndey/Human-Activity-Tracker/README.md

 Accelerometer measures the directional movement of a device but will not be able to resolve its lateral orientation or tilt during that movement accurately unless a gyro is there to fill in that info.
 With an accelerometer you can either get a really "noisy" info output that is responsive, or you can get a "clean" output that's sluggish.
 But when you combine the 3-axis accelerometer with a 3-axis gyro, you get an output that is both clean and responsive in the same time.

+Train and test data were seperated:-

+   The readings from 70% of the volunteers(21 people) were taken as trianing data and remaining 30% volunteers recordings(9 people) were   taken for test data

+DEPENDENCIES:-

+  numpy
+  pandas
+  matplotlib
+  seaborn
+  sklearn